liuuuk311/liuuuk311.github.io/_pages/about.md

 permalink: /about/
 ---
 I'm a professional Data Integration Consultant and a responsible freelancer.
 I recently graduated in Computer Science, where I learned different subjects, such as Machine Learning, Computer Vision, and of course programming in general.

-Plus, coding has always been my passion, so I'm thrilled to help you out with your project.
+Coding has always been my passion, so I'm thrilled to help you out with your project.

 During my career, I worked on several projects.
 Here are some of the most recent ones:
 * Designed a responsive website for a professional psychologist